Flowers Foods (NYSE:FLO) Updates FY 2022 Earnings Guidance

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 18th.
-Investors of record on Friday, March 4th were paid a $0.21 dividend.
-The ex-dividend date was Thursday, March 3rd.
-This represents a $0.84 dividend on an annualized basis and a yield of 3.34%.
-Flowers Foods’s payout ratio is 87.50%.

-Hedge funds have recently added to or reduced their stakes in the company.
-Mirabella Financial Services LLP acquired a new position in Flowers Foods in the first quarter worth $253,000.
-Qtron Investments LLC acquired a new position in Flowers Foods in the fourth quarter worth $299,000.
-Advisor Group Holdings Inc. boosted its holdings in Flowers Foods by 28.1% in the first quarter.
-Advisor Group Holdings Inc. now owns 12,607 shares of the company’s stock worth $323,000 after purchasing an additional 2,765 shares during the period.
-Cetera Advisor Networks LLC boosted its holdings in Flowers Foods by 60.4% in the first quarter.
-Cetera Advisor Networks LLC now owns 12,920 shares of the company’s stock worth $332,000 after purchasing an additional 4,865 shares during the period.
-Finally, Integrated Wealth Concepts LLC boosted its holdings in Flowers Foods by 18.0% in the fourth quarter.
-Integrated Wealth Concepts LLC now owns 12,921 shares of the company’s stock worth $355,000 after purchasing an additional 1,973 shares during the period.
-71.99% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in FLO.
+Mirabella Financial Services LLP purchased a new position in shares of Flowers Foods in the 1st quarter worth about $253,000.
+Qtron Investments LLC acquired a new stake in shares of Flowers Foods in the fourth quarter valued at about $299,000.
+Advisor Group Holdings Inc. grew its stake in shares of Flowers Foods by 28.1% in the first quarter.
+Advisor Group Holdings Inc. now owns 12,607 shares of the company’s stock valued at $323,000 after buying an additional 2,765 shares in the last quarter.
+Cetera Advisor Networks LLC grew its stake in shares of Flowers Foods by 60.4% in the first quarter.
+Cetera Advisor Networks LLC now owns 12,920 shares of the company’s stock valued at $332,000 after buying an additional 4,865 shares in the last quarter.
+Finally, Integrated Wealth Concepts LLC grew its stake in shares of Flowers Foods by 18.0% in the fourth quarter.
+Integrated Wealth Concepts LLC now owns 12,921 shares of the company’s stock valued at $355,000 after buying an additional 1,973 shares in the last quarter.
+Institutional investors own 71.99% of the company’s stock.

 Flowers Foods, Inc produces and markets packaged bakery products in the United States.
 It offers fresh breads, buns, rolls, snack cakes, and tortillas, as well as frozen breads and rolls under the Nature's Own, Dave's Killer Bread, Wonder, Canyon Bakehouse, Mrs. Freshley's, and Tastykake brand names.